5 Samurai-Era Japanese Sweets to Try

 Konpeito – Sweet Diplomacy and Nobunaga’s Taste

 When Portuguese missionaries arrived in Japan in the 16th century, they didn’t just bring religion—they also brought konpeito.
+At the time, the candy’s spiky form and long production process made it a rare and impressive offering.

+In 1569, Luís Fróis, a Jesuit missionary, recorded presenting a glass jar of konpeito to Oda Nobunaga.
 It wasn’t merely a gift—it was a gesture of intent, signaling the importance of the Jesuits’ mission and Nobunaga’s openness to foreign contact.

 Konpeito thus became more than a novelty.
 In the hands of diplomats and daimyo, it was a sweet that could open doors.

 Castella, derived from the Portuguese “Pão de Castela,” was introduced to Japan in the 16th century and quickly found favor among elite circles.
+Its soft texture, golden color, and rich egg flavor made it stand out from native sweets of the time.

 Records suggest that during the late Sengoku era, castella was used as a formal gift among daimyo, especially in Kyushu where foreign trade was active.
+Shimazu Yoshihisa of Satsuma, for instance, is said to have received sweets from missionaries during negotiations—a gesture blending hospitality with political calculus.

 In an age when appearance and meaning mattered equally, castella became more than a dessert.
 It was presentation, intention, and taste in one.